fugu-chop/launch_school/daily_logs/2_daily_log_oct2020.md

 For some reason, I really have a hard time reading hashes nested in other collections.
 I can't seem to process that a hash can have multiple keys and multiple values per key when it's nested.

 The quiz was really challenging.
 I had to interpret some pretty detailed nested loops without running them.
 It's very taxing mentally to keep a track of everything that's being returned and how it's being returned.
 I'm having a bit of difficulty understanding `select` and how it interacts with other methods and sub-blocks.

+##### 12/10/20 (Mon)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 6: Slightly Larger Problems
+  - Debugging with pry
+  - Tictactoe implementation

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+I spent a decent amount of time playing around with `pry` and `pry-byebug`, which is a super helpful tool - being able to access variable values mid-execution is a gamechanger.

+I also spent some time debugging a block of code I wasn't sure about - I *think* my conclusion is that the `Array#select` method is equivalent to `any?`, in that it will return the whole nested subarray if __any__ of the nested elements return `true`.

+The tictactoe game is interesting to code in Ruby.
+As there's no visual element like there is HTML for Javascript, this makes for some incredibly ugly ASCII art, which I am getting a good laugh out of.